 - Consultation and conflict mapping

-- Dialogue and listening across differences (in five possible stages: listening to each others stories, exploring values and perspectives, addressing differences, reflection, and negotiation)
+- Dialogue and listening exercises (in five possible stages: listening to each others stories, exploring values and perspectives, addressing differences, reflection, and negotiation)

 - Building coalitions and embedding change

-The model uses a range of dialogue techniques that enhance deep listening, and have the flexibility to hold and contain very different perspectives.
-Our approach can include mediation techniques that aim to negotiate joint agreements.
+Our approach uses a range of dialogue techniques that reinforce mutual listening, and have the flexibility to hold and contain very different perspectives.
 Or it can focus on ‘disagreement success’ which allows for conflicting perspectives to coexist alongside the possibility of cooperative action.
-We can also use these method within organisations where there is conflict or difficulty.
+We can also use these methods within organisations where there is conflict or difficulty.